Warm your hands, heart and soul with toasty sweet concoctions picked by a local who knows.

 Soul Chocolate is a small operation in East Chinatown that makes single-origin chocolate bars from bean to bar.

 What to order: Hot Chocolate Bombs!
-These are 100% sustainable Belgian chocolate and just need to be added to the hot milk of your choice.
+These are made from 100% sustainable Belgian chocolate and can be added to the hot milk of your choice.

 With multiple locations, Cacao 70 is a reliable chocolate emporium that takes its hot chocolate very seriously!
 Coffee, food, ice cream dips—the list goes on!